Board of Equalization

 In using this method, you should be prepared to justify the income projection, the vacancy and expense allowances, and the capitalization rate.
 Any available sales or cost information should also be prepared.

-Hearings are scheduled before the Assessment Appeals Board as needed.
+Hearings are scheduled before the Board of Equalization as needed.

 Hearing dates and agendas (when available) can be found here.